Results caching

 Set up and installation

 Redis will be installed and set up automatically if Docker is installed and running in your system.
-Else, caching will be skipped as if the --no-cache
+Else, caching will be skipped as if the --enable-cache flag was used.

 How to Control Caching